International Conference on Machine Learning 2019

 Leading in AI

-Professor Kristian Kersting, head of the Machine Learning group and initiator of the AI-DA network at the TU Darmstadt, and Professor Jan Peters, PhD, are excited.
+, head of the Professor Kristian Kersting and initiator of the Machine Learning group at the TU Darmstadt, and AI-DA network, PhD, are excited.
 These numbers show that the TU Darmstadt succeeds in its mission of being a leading AI university not only in Europe but also in the world.
 Actually, the TU Darmstadt is the only University from Germany among the Top 50 contributing academic institutions at ICML 2019.
+Professor Jan Peters

 Publications